 - Sweet potatoes

 3. Cereal and processed grains

 As a general rule, any kind of processed human food should be considered off-limits for pet rabbits.
-A common culprit that I see popping up in forums and help groups is cereal.
+Common culprits that I see popping up in forums and help groups are cereal and crackers.
 People will give their rabbits Cheerios as treats, thinking it’s a healthy snack because it is grain-based.
-It’s also not uncommon to see people giving their rabbits a slice of bread or toast to eat.
+It’s also not uncommon to see people giving their rabbits a slice of bread or handful of pasta to eat.

 The problem with these types of food is that they are not easily digested by rabbits.
 When foods are processed, they lose most of the nutritional value that rabbits can get out of them.
 You are left with a product that is mostly starch and sugar, two things that should not be a large part of a rabbit’s diet.

 Anything that has been cooked or processed does not maintain nutrients, vitamins, and fiber in a way that will be useful to a rabbit’s digestion, and may even cause harm.
 If you want to give your rabbit a little treat, stay away from the Cheerios and give them a little piece of banana instead.

 4. Store-bought rabbit treats

 Even though pet-store treats have a rabbit on the bag, most of the time these treats are far from healthy for rabbits.
 This includes everything from yogurt treats to sugared dried fruit and mixes that contain a variety of nuts and legumes.
 Most treat mixes have colorful pieces with a high amount of added sugar in them.
 Others contain pieces that are not healthy for rabbits, including pieces of nuts, seeds, corn, and peas, all of which should be avoided for rabbits.
 These are bad for a rabbits teeth and can lead to a slow-down of their digestive system.